MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 * Checking the digital items that are currently owned by the user.
 * Checking the purchase history of the user.

+See:
+* [Digital Goods API For Microsoft Store PWA Explainer](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/PwaDigitalGoods/explainer.md)
+* [Digital Goods API: Draft Community Group Report](https://wicg.github.io/digital-goods/)<!-- todo: keep this link, here? -->

 Before making the Digital Goods API available in your app, make sure that - _todo: finish sentence_

-See also:
-* [Digital Goods API For Microsoft Store PWA Explainer](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/PwaDigitalGoods/explainer.md)

 <!-- ====================================================================== -->